pmb0/express-tsx-views/README.md

 - Fast, since the JSX/TSX files do not have to be transpiled on-the-fly with every request
 - Works with compiled files (`.js` / `node`) and uncompiled files (`.tsx` / `ts-node`, `ts-jest`, ...)
+- Provides the definition of React contexts on middleware level
 - Supports execution of GraphQL queries from JSX components

 # Table of contents <!-- omit in toc -->